renoki-co/jetstream-cashier-billing-portal/README.md

 Even if the scaffolding comes with basic controller logic to handle new subscriptions or manage existing ones, you are free to change the Billing Portal's actions in `app/Actions/BillingPortal`.

+You just have to re-write your logic in the action classes.

 ### Proration Between Swaps

 By default, Billing Portal prorates the swap between plans.
 If you wish to not prorate the subscription between swaps, you can specify this in your service provider: